cml2377/THE-PACK/README.md

 ## How to use THE PACK's

-Create an account or log in using social media.
+Create an account or log in with Google.

-Input City OR Zip code for weather.
 <img src="./public/img/screenshot.png" width="100%" height="auto">